livekit-examples/robotics-cosmos-live/README.md

 # cosmos-live

 An intelligent video feed management system that orchestrates multiple live camera streams to enable both manual voice control and AI-driven stream monitoring and querying.
 The video streaming frontend uses LiveKit to publish streams into a room, LiveKit Agents for voice control, and Cosmos Reason 2 on Nebius for video understanding.
+It has the ability search for when events happened in the past & to automatically switch to streams based on a query.

 ## Table of Contents